Bindusagar Lake: Tradition and legends

-According to the local tradition, Shiva and Parvati after their marriage came to Varanasi.
+According to the local tradition, the deities Shiva and Parvati after their marriage came to Varanasi (Kashi).
 But with the passage of time, Varanasi became a populated area.
-Lord Siva chose Ekamrakshetra for meditation in disguise.
-This place was having a single huge mango tree surrounded by jungle.
-Even it was unknown to Parvati.
-This place is also known as gupta kashi hidden Varanasi.
-With the reference from lord Bramha, Devi Parvati learned about this place and came to Ekamra-Kshetra to search her Lord Shiva.
-Also she noticed that thousands of cows are going under the huge mango tree and automatically milking a place.
-She understood that her Lord Shiva is there.
+Shiva moved to Ekamrakshetra (Bhubaneshwar) for meditation in disguise, without the knowledge of Parvati.
+It was thus known as Gupta-Kashi ("hidden Varanasi").
+Ekamrakshetra had a single huge mango tree surrounded by the jungle.

+With the aid of the God Brahma, Parvati learned of Shiva's whereabouts in Ekamrakshetra.
+She noticed that thousands of cows are going under the huge mango tree and automatically milking at a place.
+Parvati realized that Shiva was there.
 So she took care of the cows as a milkmaid.
-(Gopaluni Temple is There inside Lingaraj Temple Complex and this is one out of the Astmurti) The place from which the cows were coming is known as Gosahasreswara or Gosagaresvar.
-Devi Parvati in the milkmaid get-up was looking too attractive.
-It was also noticed by the two demons of this locality, known as Kirti and Vasa.
-They proposed Parvati to marry.
-But Parvati killed the two demons by pressing them into the ground with her feet.
-That particular place became famous as Devi Padahara.
-After killing the demons Parvati became tired and took rest at a place called Bhabani Shankar Temple.
-Parvati felt very thirsty and to quench her thirst lord Siva struck his trident at this place, out of which a spring came out.
-The water was then sanctified by the waters of all rivers, streams and ultimately took the shape of a large water body.
-Which is today known as Bindusagar.
+The place from which the cows were coming is known as Gosagaresvar.

+The two demons Kirti and Vasa got attracted to Parvati and proposed to her.
+The agitated goddess killed the demons by pressing them into the ground with her feet at a place now known as Devi Padahara.
+After killing the demons, Parvati became tired and took rest at a place called Bhabani Shankar Temple.
+Parvati felt thirsty and to quench her thirst Shiva struck his trident at this place, out of which a spring came out.
+The water was then sanctified by the waters of all rivers, streams and ultimately took the shape of a large water body, which came to be known as Bindusagar.